How Long Does Heroin Stay in Your System??

 - Heroin lingers longest in the hair follicle.
 With hair follicle testing, traces of heroin can come up for up to 3 months after exposure.

 - Specific heroin metabolites, such as “6-AM“, may be detectable for 24 hours or more.

 In addition, certain factors can delay or speed up the clearance of heroin from blood and urine.
 Heroin is cut with a variety of substances.
-Some of these substances include sugar, caffeine, starch, baking soda, talcum powder, powdered pain meds, and, scarily enough, rat poison.
-What is added to heroin can affect its impact on the body and how quickly it exits the body.
+These substances include sugar, caffeine, starch, baking soda, talcum powder, powdered pain meds, and, scarily enough, rat poison.
+What is added to heroin can affect its impact on the body and how quickly it exits it.
 How potent the heroin is and how much a person takes also impacts how long it remains in the body.

 - The rate of clearance of heroin from the body varies with the purity of the drug.

 Factors like height and weight can affect the time heroin remains in the body.
-A smaller, shorter individual is likely to retain it in their system slightly longer than a more prominent individual or someone who is overweight or obese.
+For example, a smaller, shorter individual is likely to retain it in their system slightly longer than a more prominent individual or someone overweight or obese.

 Kidney and liver function also have a modest impact on heroin clearance.
 These are the organs that bear most of the burden of metabolizing and eliminating drugs, including heroin.
 One study found that impaired liver function due to liver disease had minimal effects on the clearance of heroin.
 However, reduced kidney function slightly delayed heroin clearance from the body.

 The mode by which a person consumes heroin modestly impacts its clearance as well.
 Snorting it leaves behind fewer detectable breakdown products than smoking or injecting it.
-However, the metabolites created by smoking hang around in the body slightly more extended than after injection so, how someone uses it is a factor affecting its clearance time.
+However, the metabolites created by smoking hang around in the body slightly more extended than after injection, so how someone uses it affects its clearance time.

 Other pages of interest